 By Scott Ross

 Even reading, in Fuller’s posthumously published memoir A Third Face, the basic plot of this astonishment, and how that remarkable opening was achieved, cannot quite prepare you for that first shot.
 Of the Fullers I’ve seen so far, it is this immediately involving visual statement that has best exemplified its progenitor’s “grab ’em by the balls” philosophy of filmmaking.
 I won’t spoil it for the uninitiated, but when you see it (and you should) bear in mind the writer-director’s youthful beginnings at the New York Graphic.
-Little Sammy learned early — at a time when most boys his age had not yet graduated to long pants — the innate value to the journalist of the strongman opening sentence.
+Little Sammy learned early — at a time when most boys his age had barely graduated to long pants — the innate value to the journalist of the strongman opening sentence.
 And there was surely no stronger cinematic opener in movie-houses of 1964 than this one, yet it’s only the beginning.
 When, 91 minutes later, The Naked Kiss ends, you’ll grant you’ve seen something utterly unlike anything else.

 The movies have had a fascination with prostitutes almost from the beginning, and it went on, enthusiasm undimmed even when the writers had, under the yoke of the odious, Catholic-driven, Production Code, to disguise their intentions beneath cloaks of obfuscation.
 The year before The Naked Kiss was released, Billy Wilder, taking advantage of the waning censorship standards, had his greatest box-office success with his and I.A.L.
 Diamond’s simultaneously unguarded and surprisingly poignant comedy Irma La Douce.
 (The original musical, from France via the West End, and from which Wilder extracted the musical numbers, benefited both from the more relaxed “moral” attitudes of the stage and the show’s own, charming, level of innocence.)
-But no contemporary film I can think of tackled the subject so head-on as this one, and definitely not for laughs.
+But no contemporaneous American movie I can think of tackled the subject so head-on as this one, and definitely not for laughs.

 There is nothing remotely funny about Constance Towers’ Kelly, or her situation.
 Having extricated herself from her seamy procurer and working solely on her own, she finds herself in a seemingly idealized small town and, all too bitterly aware that time is against her (“Nothing but the buck, the bed and the bottle for the rest of my life”) settles in, against the odds, as beloved nurse to a hospitalful of handicapped children.
 She even seems to find love, and the promise of future respectability, with the town’s wealthy scion.
 But as in life, though all too seldom at the movies, these things have a way of disintegrating.
-The Naked Kiss emerges, less as the “shocker” advertised than as one of the fullest portrayals ever made of a woman engaged, as they now say, in the sex trade, unparalleled until Jane Fonda’s fulsome portrait of Bree Daniels in Klute seven years later.
+The Naked Kiss emerges, less as the “shocker” advertised than as one of the fullest portrayals ever made of a woman engaged, as they now say, in sex-work, unparalleled until Jane Fonda’s fulsome portrait of Bree Daniels in Klute seven years later.

 Towers, known to me before this only as a performer in musicals (she was and remains the Anna Leonowens of my dreams) has one of the strongest faces I’ve ever encountered in a movie; she’s in virtually every scene of The Naked Kiss but you’d be hard-pressed to take your eye off her even if she wasn’t.
 Towers had enormous regard for her director, and it’s clear that Fuller returned the esteem.
 He uses her extraordinary physiognomy both to conceal and to reveal.
 Even when you’re not sure why she’s reacting as she is, as in the sequence in which her wealthy suitor (Michael Dante) first kisses her, the moment has exceptional power.